ultrahorizon/UH-VPN-Docs/source/privacy.rst

 This section is only applicable to the organisation and administrators making use of the management interface at `https://uh-vpn.com`_.
 In this section, the second person plural ("**you**", "**your**", "**yours**", or "**yourselves**") refers to the individual account holders on management interface.

-Information is collected for the purpose of administering the UH VPN subscription owned by the entity, and includes your name and email address which you submit when you sign up for our Services.
+Information is collected for the purpose of administering the UH VPN subscription owned by the entity, and includes your email address which you submit when you sign up for our Services.
 This information is stored by our third party authentication provider, Auth0.
 All interactions with Auth0 are done over encrypted connections.

 Information stored about the entity is for the purpose of maintaining the core UH VPN service, and includes the name, logo, one-time password expiry time and colour choices of the organisation.

+Billing information collected when utilising premium groups is held securely by our payment partner Stripe, please see `Stripe's privacy policy`_ for more information.
+UH VPN securely sends stripe the number of devices in use, billing address, cardholder name and tokenized card details in order to facilitate future payments.
+Ultra Horizon Ltd is a VAT registered UK based company and so billing address details are required in order to determine VAT status on customer invoices.

-In addition to this, critical information to facilitate VPN connections to servers hosted by the entity are stored, including a name, domain/IP address, port number, CA certificate, static TLS Key and transport protocol.
+In addition to the above, critical information to facilitate VPN connections to servers hosted by the entity are stored, including a server name, domain/IP address, port number, CA certificate, server certificate, server key, static TLS Key, routing information and transport protocol.

-Finally, information pertaining to abstract identities and profiles are kept by us.
-Information related to the identity includes a string that represents a name for the identity, along with an email address to deliver one-time passwords to.
-Information related to the profile includes a string that represents the name of the profile, along with an optional expiry time for the profile.
-After generation of a profile and until consumption, a one-time password that is associated with an organisation, identity and profile is also stored.
+Finally, information pertaining to abstract persons and devices are kept by us.
+Information related to the person includes a string that represents a name for the person, along with an email address to deliver one-time passwords to.
+Information related to the device includes a string that represents the name of the device, along with an optional expiry time for the device.
+After generation of a device and until consumption, a one-time password that is associated with a group, person and device is also stored.

 Information stored about the users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section is only applicable to the users of the UH VPN native applications, be it on any mobile or desktop platform, and marks the return of the second person plural ("**you**", "**your**", "**yours**", or "**yourselves**") referring to the users.

-The users are provided with a one-time password to their email address by the organisation when assigned a profile.
+The users are provided with a one-time password to their email address by the organisation when assigned a device profile.
 The organisation will have specified an identifier for them which may or may not be their name, along with an identifier for the device that the one-time password is entered on.
-Once consumed, this one-time password is removed from the server and the profile is synced by use of a cryptographically signed token stored only on the users device.
+Once consumed, this one-time password is removed from the server and the profile is synced by use of a cryptographically signed token (JWT) stored only on the users device.

 No information is collected by Ultra Horizon about the app users.

-After a profile is synced, the secure token is used to request from Ultra Horizon any updates pertaining to the profile, including revocation and server changes.
+After a profile is synced, the secure token is used to request from Ultra Horizon any updates pertaining to the device profile, including revocation and server configuration changes.
 All other interactions are then solely through the VPN connection directly to the organisation's servers.

 Aggregate information stored
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~